 There are many things to keep track of when job hunting, but by following these easy suggestions, you’ll be able to track and organize your remote job search efficiently.

-Search Remotely is an online platform for remote job hunters looking to escape 9-5 and for remote companies to hire international remote talent.
+We are an online platform for remote job hunters looking to escape 9-5 and for remote companies to hire international remote talent.